 A survey of the events of the modern era of American history.
-This course begins with the Spanish American War. the watershed of the 20th Century, and covers the political, social, and diplomatic developments including the populist movement, World War I, The Treaty of Versailles, the Jazz Age, the Great Depression, the New Deal, World War II, the Atomic Age, the Cold War, the Korean and Vietnam conflicts, the information age, civil rights and feminism.
+This course begins with the Spanish American War, the watershed of the 20th Century, and covers the political, social, and diplomatic developments including the Populist movement, World War I, The Treaty of Versailles, the Jazz Age, the Great Depression, the New Deal, World War II, the Atomic Age, the Cold War, the Korean and Vietnam conflicts, the information age, civil rights and feminism.
+Out-of-class activities will be assigned and assessed as part of this module.
 Prerequisite: None.
-Lecture Hrs: 040 Lab Hrs: 000 Other Hrs: 000.
+Lecture Hours: 40 Lab Hours: 0 Other Hours: 0